Artisan-Lab/RAP/README.md

 # RAP -- Rust Analysis Platform
-RAP is a static Rust analysis platform developped by the researchers of Artisan-Lab, Fudan University.
+RAP is a static Rust analysis platform developped by researchers at Artisan-Lab, Fudan University.
 The projects aims to provide a basis for Rust programers to develope or use fancy static analysis features beyond the rustc compiler.
 Currently, we have implemented two features:

-- SafeDrop: a feature to detect use-after-free/double-free and other dangling pointer issues incurred by unsafe code.
+- **SafeDrop**: a feature to detect use-after-free/double-free and other dangling pointer issues incurred by unsafe code.

-- rCanary: memory leakage detection.
+- **rCanary**: for memory leakage detection.

-More details are available in the [RAP-Book](https://artisan-lab.github.io/RAP-Book).
+The project is still under heavy development.
+For further details, please refer to the [RAP-Book](https://artisan-lab.github.io/RAP-Book).

 ## Quick Start